thecredibleway/thecredibleway-com/docs/faq/questions/isnt-religion-a-tool-for-control.md

 not out of compulsion but out of personal conviction.

-In [Matthew 11:28-30](https://www.biblegateway.com/passage/?search=Matthew%2011%3A28-30&version=NKJV), Jesus offers a kind of freedom that liberates, not burdens. *"Come to me, all you who are weary and burdened, and I will give you rest.
-Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
+In [Matthew 11:28-30](https://www.biblegateway.com/passage/?search=Matthew%2011%3A28-30&version=NKJV), Jesus offers a kind of freedom that liberates, not burdens. *"Come to me, all you who are weary and burdened and I will give you rest.
+Take my yoke upon you and learn from me, for I am gentle and humble in heart and you will find rest for your souls.
 For my yoke is easy and my burden is light"*.
 This invitation is not to a life of control and oppression but to one of peace, rest and freedom from the heavy burdens of sin, guilt and fear.

 :::tip[What are you worth]

-Christianity teaches that each individual is **made in the image of God**, with **intrinsic value**, and is **invited into a personal relationship with the Creator**.
+Christianity teaches that each individual is **made in the image of God**, with **intrinsic value** and is **invited into a personal relationship with the Creator**.

 This relationship does not seek to control but to transform, offering a sense of dignity and